A Foodcentric Life

 Chef's Tip - How to Buy Fresh Corn:

 Choose ears that feel firm and slightly damp, with bright green husks wrapped tightly around the corn.
 The silks can be a little brown at the top, but avoid corn with black, dry, or shriveled silks.
-Store corn wrapped in a plastic produce bag in the crisper drawer and use within 2-3 days.
+Store corn in a plastic produce bag in the crisper drawer and use within 2-3 days.
 As corn ages, its natural sugars turn to starch, so it becomes less sweet.
-For the best flavor, grill it as soon as you can.
+For the best flavor, grill it as soon as possible.

 Substitutions and Variations